Year 1 2020 - 2021

 Who will be teaching me?

-Miss Jones will teach the class on Mondays, Tuesday Morning, Wednesdays and Thursdays.
+Miss Jones will teach the class on Monday morning, Tuesdays, Wednesdays and Thursdays.

-Miss Anders will cover Miss Jones's preparation, planning and assessment (PPA) time and teach the class on Tuesday afternoons.
+Mr Reddy's and his sports coaches, Pat and Andy, will cover Miss Jones's preparation, planning and assessment (PPA) time and teach the class on Monday afternoons.

 Mrs Bailey will teach the class on Fridays.